teamroyalcoder/algorithms/README.md

 Formally, the output of any sorting algorithm must satisfy two conditions:
 - The output is in monotonic order (each element is no smaller/larger than the previous element, according to the required order).
-- The output is a permutation (a reordering, yet retaining all of the original elements) of the input.
+- The output is a permutation (a reordering, yet retaining all the original elements) of the input.

 For optimum efficiency, the input data should be stored in a data structure which allows random access rather than one that allows only sequential access.